-- Assistant Chief Matt Schwartz, University Police 262-472-4660 - Lieutenant Jason Burt, University Police 262-472-4660 - Lieutenant Steve Hanekamp, University Police 262-472-4660 - Jeff Angilera, Assistant Director, University Marketing and Communications, 262-472-1195 - Nadia Bidwell, Project Manager, University Marketing and Communications, 262-472-1200
+- Assistant Chief Matt Schwartz, University Police 262-472-4660 - Lieutenant Jason Burt, University Police 262-472-4660 - Lieutenant Steve Hanekamp, University Police 262-472-4660 - Jeff Angilera, Assistant Director, University Marketing and Communications, 262-472-1195 - Nadia Bidwell, Project Manager, University Marketing and Communications, 262-472-1200 environmental factors.

-On the Rock County Campus, administrative personnel are responsible for confirming an emergency and utilize various means to do so, such as: community reports, personal observation or environmental factors.
 Once confirmed, the determination is made of the potential effects or dangers to the campus community.
 Personnel will determine whether notification will be sent to the entire campus or certain segments of the campus community.
 Factors considered will include, but are not limited to; the number of people potentially affected, location and type of emergency.
 Alerts, evacuations and notifications are then appropriately disseminated.